giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 You will need:

-- An account with [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) or [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role.
+- An account in your Active Directory with [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) or [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role.
 - (Optional) [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.

 #### 2. Service Principal

-Your subscription must be linked with a Tenant AD which has the GiantSwarm Service Principal.
+Your subscription must be linked with a Tenant Active Directory (AD) which has the GiantSwarm Service Principal in it.

 If the subscription where you want to run the tenant cluster is linked to the same Tenant AD than the subscription running the control plane, you don't need to do anything else.